Air Cooler: Should I buy one in Mumbai? NO!

 - If there is one thing that is easy, it is planting many more trees.
 Plant more and more trees, and help nature get its balance back.
 Let’s try to be Bhutan, the only country in the world that is proudly carbon negative and promised to remain so forever.

 - Stop or aid in stopping pollution as much as you can.
+I know this is easier said than done, however doable.

 Let me know your thoughts in the comments section below.